 The complete ingredient list and measurements are listed in the printable recipe below.

-- Crab: If you are lucky enough to get fresh definitely buy it, but if you are like us we can usually only get the pasteurized crabmeat that is in a little plastic tub with a resealable lid.
-It typically has a shelf life of 6-12 months until it is opened then it should be consumed within 3 days.
+- Crab:Â If you are lucky enough to get fresh, definitely buy it, but if you are like us, we can usually only get the pasteurized crabmeat in a little plastic tub with a resealable lid.
+It typically has a shelf life of 6-12 months until it is opened and should be consumed within 3 days.

 - Egg and Mayo: These two ingredients serve as the binder for the cakes, so use your favorite brand.